chandrakant-graixl/ecolab/README.md

 npm run ingest
 ```

-To run the application execute this command:
+To build and run the application execute this command:

 ```
+npm run build
 npm run dev
 ```